Seirogan

-Seirogan (正露丸, formerly 征露丸) is a pharmaceutical drug marketed in Japan as a treatment for the digestive tract (especially as an antidiarrhoeal), whose main active ingredient is "wood creosote" (also wood-tar creosote, or beechwood creosote).
+Seirogan (正露丸, formerly 征露丸) is a pharmaceutical drug marketed in Japan as a treatment for the digestive tract (especially as an antidiarrhoeal), whose main active ingredient is wood-tar creosote.

 The name is nominally a registered trademark of Taiko Pharmaceutical (大幸薬品, Taikō Yakuhin) based in Suita, Osaka which is still the major market-share holder, but the enforceability of the tradename has been voided by the Supreme Court of Japan, which ruled seirogan to be a common generic name.
 The ruling only recognizes proprietary use of the bugle logo by Taiko, but not protection of its characteristic packaging.
 As a result, dozens of extremely similar packaged drugs are being manufactured and sold in the market.

 Medical uses

 Seirogan is a general-use medicine, mainly to treat the gastro-intestinal system.

 Seirogan has been claimed to be effective in the treatment of the following conditions: